Murder of Jennifer Daugherty: Murder

+Several witnesses claimed Marinucci planned to kill Daugherty several days before the rest began planning.
+They testified Marinucci overheard Smyrnes calling Daugherty and telling her that he loved her and wanted to marry her.
+Smyrnes, who was 25-years-old at the time, was in a relationship with 17-year-old Marinucci.
+During Smyrnes' testimony, he told jurors about the alleged love triangle between Daugherty, Marinucci, and Smyrnes.

 According to his testimony, Masters helped Daugherty retrieve her clothes that Knight and Smyrnes had stripped from her and tossed out a window on the first day of the beatings.
 Before Daugherty could get her clothes and get out, Knight and Smyrnes returned to the apartment at 428 N. Pennsylvania Ave.
 As a result, the group voted to kill her.
 Miller decided to tie her with Christmas lights.
 They forced her to write a fake suicide note and then stabbed her to death.
 Smyrnes gave Knight a steak knife and stabbed her in the chest and throat.
 Her body was stuffed inside a garbage can, and dumped in the parking lot of Greensburg-Salem Middle School.
 Marinucci told police officials that Knight and Meidinger drugged her before stabbing her.

-Possible motives

-Several witnesses claimed Marinucci planned to kill Daugherty several days before the rest began planning.
-They testified Marinucci overheard her boyfriend, Smyrnes, calling Daugherty and telling her that he loved her and wanted to marry her.
-During Smyrnes' testimony, he told jurors about the love triangle between Daugherty, Marinucci, and Smyrnes.